 Where to live in Spain as retiring expats?

-After over 5 years of full-time travel, 2020 is the year we’re going to settle in Spain and work towards permanent residency.
-We’re really excited and look forward to having a new home later this year somewhere in Spain.
+After over 5 years of full-time travel, 2020 is the year that we would settle in Spain and work towards permanent residency.

 Question is: where do we want to have our base in Spain?

 Different people will have different criteria.
 With that in mind, here are ours